 Index, 2019 average as 100, 7-day moving average

-Chinese economy decelerated through the last quarter of 2022, dragged down by the zero-COVID policy in October and November, and then slowed even more in December amid the pickup in COVID-19s infection.
-Unsurprisingly, real Gross Domestic Product growth declined to 2.9% year-over-year (y/y) in 4Q2022 (3Q2022: +3.9% y/y) according to Chinese National Bureau of Statistics.
+The Chinese economy had decelerated through the last quarter of 2022, dragged down by the zero-Covid policy in October and November, and then hit by the pickup in Covid infections in December after restrictions were lifted.
+Real GDP growth declined to 2.9% year on year (y/y) in the fourth quarter (compared to 3.9% in the third quarter) according to the Chinese National Bureau of Statistics.

-In December 2022, cyclical indicators further deteriorated when infection cases peaked.
-When most people got infected and stayed at home, retail sales decreased 1.8% y/y, in which food services slumped by 14.1% y/y.
-Meanwhile, industrial production was dragged by labor shortage and its growth rate further decreased to 1.3% y/y (November 2022: 2.2% y/y).
-Thanks to the government’s infrastructure investment push and monetary easing, fixed asset investment remained relatively stable at 3.1% y/y in the single month.
+In December 2022, with so many people infected and staying at home, retail sales decreased 1.8% y/y, with the food services sector slumping 14.1%.
+Meanwhile, industrial production, dragged down by labour shortages, grew just 1.3% y/y in December, down from 2.2% in November.
+Thanks to the government’s infrastructure investment push and monetary easing, fixed asset investment remained relatively stable at 3.1% y/y.

-Despite the weakness, December 2022 might be the trough of Chinese growth trajectory in the near term.
-High-frequency indicators are pointing to quick recovery of economic activities as the infection has probably peaked across the country.
-Last week, subway passenger flows have recovered to 70-80% relative to pre-COVID levels in Beijing and Shanghai, and even exceeded the pre-COVID level in Shenzhen.
+Despite this weakness, December 2022 may turn out to have been the low point for Chinese GDP growth, at least in the near term.
+High-frequency indicators are pointing to a quick recovery in economic activity as the peak in infections passes across the country.
+By mid January, subway passenger flows had recovered 60%-70% relative to pre-Covid levels in Beijing and Shanghai, and even exceeded the pre-Covid level in Shenzhen.

-On the other hand, risks persist in property sector and local government debt, which requires further credit support.
+On the other hand, risks persist in the property sector, which requires further credit support, and in local government debt.
 Accommodative policies should also remain in place to support business confidence.
-Hence, an additional interest rate cut is expected in the first quarter, followed by liquidity facilities by the People's Bank of China.
+Hence, an additional interest rate cut is expected in the first quarter, followed by the extension of liquidity facilities by the People’s Bank of China.

-Since November 2022, expectation for reopening has driven continuous investor inflows in both on-shore and Hong Kong markets.
-Consumption and sectors relating to economic reopening have been the key beneficiaries.
-Meanwhile, softening regulatory measures and steady progress on U.S. auditors on Chinese technology companies listed in the U.S. provided additional supports to off-shore technology names.
+Since November 2022, expectations for reopening have driven investor inflows in both the China onshore and Hong Kong markets.
+Consumption, and other sectors most sensitive to the economic reopening, have been the key beneficiaries.
+Meanwhile, softer regulatory measures and steady progress on US audits of Chinese technology companies listed in the US have provided additional support to offshore technology names.

-As economic activities continue to recover, the up-trend is likely to sustain after the Lunar New Year holiday, albeit with a potential sector rotation.
-After the expectation for consumption recovery is priced in, investors might rotate to long-term themes such as green economy and advanced manufacturing sectors.
-These strategic sectors play a more important role in the restructuring of China’s economy in the long run and will also benefit from an increasingly friendly policy environment.
+The economic uptrend is likely to be sustained after the Lunar New Year holiday, albeit with a potential sector rotation.
+Once the expectation for a recovery in consumption is priced in, investors might rotate back to long-term themes, such as the green economy and the growth of advanced manufacturing sectors.
+These strategic sectors will play an important role in the long-run restructuring of China’s economy and will also benefit from an increasingly friendly policy environment.